 Qualification, professional registration and accreditation

-On succession completion of this apprenticeship, your employee will have a BSc(Hons) in Healthcare Science (Medical Physics), with recognition of their specialist pathway in radiation physics, nuclear medicine or radiotherapy.
+On successful completion of this apprenticeship, your employee will have a BSc(Hons) in Healthcare Science (Medical Physics Technology), with recognition of their specialist pathway in radiation physics, nuclear medicine or radiotherapy.

 Duration and delivery

 This is a three-year course combining face-to-face, work-based and online learning, with three five-day blocks at UWE Bristol in each year for seminars, laboratory and practical sessions, plus tutorials and assessments.